'Bachelorette' cancellation offers an opportunity for domestic violence education

 For advocacy organizations, conversations surrounding incidents like these offer a chance to help the public better understand the complexities of domestic violence, which are often far deeper than a single video can capture.

-Maria McMullen is chief impact officer at Genesis Women's Shelter & Support, and she spoke with KERA's Ron Corning about the impact these high profile cases can have on victims of domestic abuse.
+Maria MacMullin is chief impact officer at Genesis Women's Shelter & Support, and she spoke with KERA's Ron Corning about the impact these high profile cases can have on victims of domestic abuse.

 If you or someone you know needs support, you can call or text the Genesis 24-hour helpline at 214-946-4357.
 Help is free, confidential and available in both Spanish and English.